 - Iterate - The work of a continuous improvement model—by its very nature—is never done.
 Create KPIs to measure your improvement efforts so you know whether or not you are moving the needle in the right direction (even if it is incremental), and keep making adjustments over time.
 Create cross-functional “Think rhythms” to brainstorm weekly or monthly on a particular process or project.
 Start small, keep measuring and keep improving.
 According to an article in Wired, rather than an innovation revolution that happens all at once, “a gradual evolution where tiny wins build on each other is a more sustainable (and effective) solution.
 Small initiatives are perfect for this because they build momentum and set the stage for larger initiatives to be successful.”
 These improvement projects can help the bottom line and lets you share the success stories cross-functionally to the whole company.

 Hopefully, these tips can help you address some of the underlying conditions that need to be present in your company culture for continuous improvement and innovation to flourish.
 Building a culture takes work, but once you’ve laid the groundwork, implemented the right systems and tools to measure and stay accountable to these initiatives, and see the seed you planted taking root, you can consider operationalizing continuous improvement as one of your company’s core values or core competencies.
-Making it part of your core strategic foundation (once it’s established your company) and using it to inform everything from people decisions (recruiting, onboarding, recognition) to strategic decisions will make continuous improvement and innovation part of your company’s DNA.
+Making it part of your Core Competencies Examples (once it’s established your company) and using it to inform everything from people decisions (recruiting, onboarding, recognition) to strategic decisions will make continuous improvement and innovation part of your company’s DNA.

 If you enjoyed this post, here are some others you may like: